AriaKillebrewBruehl/cs393_ext2/Readme.md

 ## Design and Implementation

+### Code cleanup

+We decided that it would be a lot easier to read if all the command line calls were handled by their own function.
+This allowed us to work on different parts of the program at once and to better diagnose where the trouble spots were in our code.

 ### `follow-path` function

 In the original implementation of `cd` it was not possible to follow folder paths.
 You could not, for example, do `cd dirA/dirB/dirC`.
 To support this functionality we wrote a `follow_path` method for the `ext2` struct which takes a path name and a vector of the directories of the current working inode as input and returns the inode number for the final directory, if it exists.